 Calculate

-CD will be compared over the same duration.
+The CD is compared over the same period.

-APY offered by your bank on a CD of the same duration.
+APY from your bank for the same term.

 Feature T-Bills CDs